Alpine-DAV/ascent/src/docs/sphinx/BuildingAscent.rst

 Conduit
 ^^^^^^^
-The version of conduit we use is on the master branch.
-If the ``HDF5_DIR`` is specified in the host config, conduit will build the relay io library.
+The version of conduit we use is `v0.3.1`.
+If the ``HDF5_DIR`` is specified in the host config, then conduit will build the relay io library.
+Likewise, if the config file has the entry ``ENABLE_MPI=ON``, then conduit will build parallel versions of the libraries.
-Once you have installed conduit, add the path to the install directory to your host config file in the cmake variable `CONDUIT_DIR`.
+Once you have installed conduit, add the path to the install directory to your host config file in the cmake variable ``CONDUIT_DIR``.

 .. code:: bash

     git clone --recursive https://github.com/LLNL/conduit.git
     cd conduit
+    git checkout tags/v0.3.1
     mkdir build
     mkdir install
     cd build